Missouri seeks feedback on latest proposed recreational marijuana rules - NewsBreak

 JEFFERSON CITY, Mo. – Missouri officials are collecting feedback on the latest round of the state’s recreational marijuana rules.

-The Missouri DHSS Division of Cannabis Regulation released a new round of rules Monday in regard to facility procedures, like inspections, training, storage and disposal.
+The Missouri DHSS Division of Cannabis Regulation released a new round of rules Monday regarding facility procedures like inspections, training, storage, and disposal.
 Missouri DHSS lists these individually as “emergency rules.”

 People can review the newly-drafted rules here and submit feedback here until Jan.
 12 .